bryanchen21/starbucks_offers_analysis/README.md

 5. <ins>Discussion</ins>

-Using the MinMaxScaker function from sklearn, we find that normalised data produces better results than running the models on un-normalised data.
+Using the MinMaxScaler function from sklearn, we find that normalised data produces better results than running the Logistic Regression on un-normalised data.
 Normalised data constraints the values of a feature such that it is between 0 and 1.
 Without normalisation, variables that are measured at different scales do not contribute equally to the model fitting.
 Normalisation helps to avoid potential bias in our model.